The TreeTaggr System

 - You must have @treetaggr somewhere in the body of the tweet - preferably at the beginning

 - There must be a GPS location in your Tweet.
-Make sure the arrow at the bottom of your Tweet compose screen is blue.
+Make sure the arrow at the bottom of your Tweet compose screen is blue and the 'Share precise location' button is turned on for EVERY tweet.

 - There must be a picture of a tree or a tree pest in your Tweet.

-- You must have #species= in your tweet.
+- You can use #species= OR #espece= (For our French Canadian friends at ArboCible.ca).
 If you know the species then enter it.
 If you don't, you can enter a ? after the =

 Advanced TaggingThe more information you can send the better.
 Consider adding some or all of these tags: